janhq/jan-server/docs/guides/authentication.md

 - **JWKS**: The Kong `jwt` plugin fetches the Keycloak JWKS manually (no dynamic JWKS refresh).
 Rotate Keycloak signing keys via a manual Kong restart or redeploy the gateway.
 - **Admin API**: Credentials (JWT secrets) live only in the Kong Admin API and are never committed to Git.
 The gateway does not create consumers dynamically in DB-less mode, which keeps configuration declarative (`kong.yml`).
-- **Guest users**: Each guest login request creates a temporary Keycloak user flagged for easy cleanup.
+- **Guest users**: Each guest login request creates a temporary Keycloak user with a temporary email (`guest-{uuid}@temp.jan.ai`) and the `guest` attribute set to `true`.
+These users can be upgraded to permanent accounts via `/auth/upgrade`, which replaces the temporary email with a real one and toggles the `guest` flag to `false`.
 Upgrade and refresh flows use the same `jan` realm policies as regular users.

 ## 6. Environment & Deployment Guidance